rootwyrm/lxc-media/README.md

 | mylar          	| http      	| TBD       	| TBD           	|
 | lazylibrarian  	| http      	| TBD       	| TBD           	|

+# Volume Layout
+These containers use a common volume layout to make life easier.
+* `/config` - holds application configuration data
+* `/downloads` - where downloads land by default
+* `/shared` - general purpose shared volume area

 # TODO: Document host requirements
 Due to the nature of the containers, the host may require additional packages installed to support tools or containers themselves.

 # TODO: SSL Self-Signed Certificate auto-generation and replacing
-All containers will create a self-signed certificate on first boot at a fixed location, or on restart if the file is missing.
+All supporting containers will create a self-signed certificate on first boot at a fixed location, or on restart if the file is missing.
 These files can be replaced with your own certificate file set.

+`/config/ssl/media.crt` and `/config/ssl/media.key`
+* sabnzbd - complete

 # TODO: nginx/Apache vhost proxy Alternate Composer File
 Alternate composer file for proxied vhosts (i.e. transmission.example.com mapping to container port) which uses an entirely different portmap to stay better out of the way.